Psitegrad/Psitegrad-Cooking-Rebalance/README.md

 + Shellfish Pot > Crustacean Meat reduced from 3 to 2

 + Gorgeous Hot Pot > Increased Magotato + Stick Miso from 1 to 2
++ Mustard Steam Bun > Increased Magotato from 1 to 2

 ### Work document
 The [document](https://github.com/Psitegrad/Psitegrad-s-Cooking-Rebalance/blob/main/Psit%C3%A9grad's%20Cooking%20Rebalance%20-%20Work%20Document.pdf) I made while working on the mod.